karim-nadim/Kidney-Disease-Classification/README.md

 dvc repro
 ```
 A dvc.lock will be created automatically saving all info about the pipeline and tracking the last changes.
 If "dvc repro" is run again, only the pipeline stages with any new changes will run.
 ```bash
 dvc dag
 ```
+dvc dag will show a graph of the pipeline and how the step are connected

+<br><br>

 # AWS-CICD-Deployment-with-Github-Actions